Transferability of tax credits: Definition and benefits

 Policymakers make certain tax credits transferable to enhance the effectiveness of the credit as a government subsidy for a desired investment.
 With a nontransferable tax credit, the utility of the credit as an incentive is limited by the tax liability of the taxpayer earning it.
 Making the tax credit transferable removes that limitation.

 For example, under Section 48E of the Internal Revenue Code, a business may claim a standard Investment Tax Credit usually worth 30% of the qualifying costs of building a clean energy asset, such as rooftop solar or battery storage.
-But given the high up-front cost of making these building upgrades, the full tax credit may be much larger than the owner’s tax bill.
-In this case, the taxpayer may instead choose to sell their tax credit to an investor.
+But given the high up-front cost of building these projects, the full tax credit may be much larger than the owner’s tax bill.
+In this case, the taxpayer may instead choose to sell their tax credit to a third party with tax liability.

 Transferability and clean energy tax credits